Photo of Sánchez, Bernadette

 About

-Bernadette Sánchez is a Professor of Educational Psychology at the University of Illinois at Chicago.
-She is an expert on mentoring relationships and the positive development of urban, low-income adolescents of color, particularly Latinx and African-American youth.
-Her research is on the role of formal and natural mentoring relationships in youth’s educational experiences, the resilience and resistance of youth who are marginalized in U.S. society, and the racial and ethnic processes, such as racial discrimination and racial/ethnic identity, that have an impact on the development of youth of color and on youth-adult relationships.
-Her current research projects are on a) the role of mentoring in adolescents’ science and ethnic/racial identities and b) an evaluation of a racial justice training intervention for volunteer mentors of youth of color.
+Bernadette Sánchez is a Professor of Educational Psychology at the University of Illinois Chicago.
+She is an expert on mentoring relationships and the positive development of urban, low-income racially minoritized adolescents, particularly Latino/a/x/e and African-American youth.
+Her research is on the role of formal and natural mentoring relationships in youth’s educational experiences, the resilience and resistance of youth who are marginalized in U.S. society, and the racial and ethnic processes, such as racial discrimination and racial/ethnic identity, that impact the development of youth of color and their relationships with mentors.
+Her current research projects are on a) the role of mentoring in adolescents’ science and ethnic/racial identities and b) an evaluation of cultural humility training and support activities for volunteer mentors of racially minoritized adolescents.
 She has received funding from the National Institutes of Health (NIH), National Science Foundation (NSF), William T. Grant Foundation, and local foundations for her mentoring research.
-Bernadette is a member of the Research Board for the National Mentoring Resource Center.
+She was also a Distinguished Fellow for the William T. Grant Foundation.
+Bernadette is a member of the Research Board for the National Mentoring Resource Center and a Fellow of the Society of Community Research & Action.
+She is committed to disseminating her work to a broad audience, including academic journals and through workshops, trainings, Op-Eds and blog posts for mentoring practitioners and youth workers.
 She is a first-generation college student and loves teaching and mentoring students at UIC.

 Courses